MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 # [UWP (WinUI 2)](#tab/uwp)

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For UWP (WinUI 2) apps, in most cases, you should use the default UDF location.
+In most cases, you should use the default UDF location.

-**How do you specify a custom location?**
+**How do you specify a custom UDF location?**

 Set the environment variable: `WEBVIEW2_USER_DATA_FOLDER="\<folder path\>"`.